mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Oh no!
 Did I misunderstand the motherboard's onboard video requirements?
 I did all the usual diagnostics: reseated the RAM, reseated the CPU, and checked all the cables &mdash; same result.

 After some panicked Googling, I saw mentions that the ASUS Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
 I recalled seeing that warning when I was selecting parts and breezing right by it.
 "I've done BIOS updates," I thought.
-They're no big deal!
+"They're no big deal!"

 I didn't consider how I'd upgrade my BIOS _without a CPU_.